Trade Gold Trading

 The used is 100:1, 50:1, 20:1 depending on the size of oil lots traded.

 In oil the security is known as margin.
-This is the capital you deposit with your broker.
+This is the capital that you deposit with your broker.

 This is calculated in real-time as you trade.
-To keep your borrowed money you must maintain what is known as the required capital (your deposit).
+To keep your borrowed amount you must preserve what is known-asreferred-to-as the required capital (your deposit).

-Now if Your Crude Oil Trading Leverage is 100:1
+Now if Your Trading Leverage is 100:1

 For Example if